Let’s face it that you can never get enough of that sweet and savory flavor of those crispy fries.

 Sweet potatoes are a wonderful non-starchy carb that counts toward our 5-a-day quota, and they include more vitamin C than ordinary potatoes, which our systems require and use daily.
 These crispy potato fries also serve as a great side dish.

-I have provided healthy alternatives for sweet potato fries but taste much better than the restaurant ones.
-For your sweet potato fries, you can add any seasoning you like.
+I have provided healthy alternatives for sweet potato fries, but they taste much better than the restaurant ones.
+For your fries, you can add any seasoning you like.
 Add a little bit of parmesan or brown sugar and cinnamon.
-Also, our recipes included all of the instructions you’ll need to keep your sweet potato fries from becoming soggy.
+Also, our recipes include all of the instructions you’ll need to keep your sweet potato fries from becoming soggy.

-And now you are fully ready to wow your guests (or yourself) with some crispy delicacy, and let us know which is your favorite way of marking crispy sweet potato fries.
+And now you are fully ready to wow your guests (or yourself) with some crispy delicacy, and let us know what your favorite way of marking crispy sweet potato fries is.